 Comments from Educators

-It is with pleasure I write about my experience as a classroom teacher who has worked with Hazel Mitchell.
-In 2011, Hazel and I applied for a Leonard and Renee Minsky Fund for Arts Education grant.
-By combining literacy and art, our goal was to help students learn about the publishing process behind an illustrated book.
-With the students, Hazel put together a plan of how they would complete the process from brainstorming to publication in a matter of a few months.
+In 2011 I applied for an Arts Education grant.
+With the students, Hazel put together a plan of how they would complete the process of creating a book from brainstorming to publication.
 Students researched and wrote about what life was like both in the past and today here in Maine.
-After this process, Hazel helped students bring their new knowledge to life by creating detailed and vibrant illustrations to complement their writing.
+Hazel helped students bring their knowledge to life by helping them create vibrant illustrations to complement their writing.
 Our fourth grade students created a class book that Hazel helped us submit to an independent publishing website, Lulu.
 With this real published product in their hands, the students felt accomplished as both writers and illustrators, with an enormous thanks to Hazel.
 With her attention to detail, she made sure students truly understood and appreciated both the written and artistic processes.

 In addition to this learning journey, Hazel has visited my classroom as a visiting artist.
 Her experience as a children's book illustrator go beyond the pages of her books.
 She is an incredibly talented artist and works very well with students.
-I reccommend her to any school who is looking for a visit from a talented individual, such as Hazel!
+I recommend her to any school who is looking for a visit from a talented individual!

 Sarah Glazier,Fourth Grade Teacher, Corinna Elementary School, Maine.